 |

-An excerpt from the model file of the GrGen.NET specification solving the Antworld-challenge posed at Grabats 08
+An excerpt from the model file of the GrGen.NET specification solving the Antworld-case posed at Grabats 08

-An excerpt from the rule file of the GrGen.NET specification solving the Antworld-challenge posed at Grabats 08
+An excerpt from the rule file of the GrGen.NET specification solving the Antworld-case posed at Grabats 08

 Download